What Is Carnival Squash? And How Do You Cook with It?

 After the squash is picked, the green on the surface will eventually fade with time to leave only cream and orange colors.

 After simply roasting a halved carnival squash seasoned with a little butter and brown sugar, I dug in.
-It was nutty and sweeter than butternut squash but not as dry in texture as kabocha squash.
-And my favorite thing about it was that it had a buttery, almost maple syrup-like flavor to it.
+It was nutty and sweeter than butternut squash, but not as dry in texture as kabocha squash.
+My favorite thing about it, however, was its buttery, almost maple syrup-like flavor.